Intercalated Biomedical Engineering and Clinical Materials

 The intercalated research project is worth half the degree (60 credits) and will run across the entire academic year.

-You'll choose four modules (15 credit each) during semester A and B. Specific guidance on the selection of modules that match the research projects will be provided by the tutors and the programme director.
+You'll choose four modules.
+Specific guidance on the selection of modules that match the research projects will be provided by the tutors and the programme director.

 ⦁ Increase knowledge and fundamental research in biomedical engineering and clinical materials for medical and dental healthcare interventions.